DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_mac.md

 ![SSH to DigiNode](/images/macos_setup_5_2e.png)

+You should then see the 'digibyte@diginode' (or 'digibyte@diginode-testnet') prompt.
 You are now connected to your Pi.
-You should see the 'digibyte@diginode' prompt. (or 'digibyte@diginode-testnet')

 ![SSH to DigiNode](/images/macos_setup_5_2f.png)